Interference of Waves of Two Intensities Solution

 How to calculate Interference of Waves of Two Intensities?

-Interference of waves of two intensities is the superposition of two light traveling in almost the same direction resulting in a modification in the distribution of intensity of light in the region of superposition is calculated using Resultant Intensity = Intensity 1+Intensity 2+2*sqrt(Intensity 1*Intensity 2)*cos(Phase Difference).
+Interference of Waves of Two Intensities formula is defined as a measure of the resulting intensity pattern formed by the superposition of two waves with different intensities, resulting in a new wave pattern with a unique intensity distribution is calculated using Resultant Intensity = Intensity 1+Intensity 2+2*sqrt(Intensity 1*Intensity 2)*cos(Phase Difference).
 To calculate Interference of Waves of Two Intensities, you need Intensity 1 (I1), Intensity 2 (I2) & Phase Difference (Φ).
 With our tool, you need to enter the respective value for Intensity 1, Intensity 2 & Phase Difference and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Resultant Intensity?